Fear & loathing at the DoJ

 I draw the inference that there is no Department of Justice policy that precludes the department’s participation at professional programs where Root also appears.
 What we have here is failure to communicate.
 It is a failure born of arrogance, irresponsibility, and cowardice.

 NOTE: Howard told his story at a Center of the American Experiment presentation last year in downtown Minneapolis (video below).
-It is the most powerful 45-minute presentation I have ever seen.
+It is the most powerful presentation of its kind that I have ever seen.
 Here we have human interest, self-deprecating humor, life lessons, politics and proposed reforms, a scrappy struggle for success in the medical device business, federal regulation and the administrative state, criminal law, trial practice and (as in Howard’s Wall Street Journal column) Sally Yates and the Department of (In)Justice.
 And that’s not all.
 We also have Amy Klobuchar and the Star Tribune.
 It’s a riveting story and an incredibly rich case study.
 If you missed it when I posted it last year, you may want to check it out now.